Siphon880gh/devbrain/Game Development - Blender/Posing/Blender - Changing Pose - Vertices and Polygon Faces.md

-If your model doesn’t have armature/bones/pose, but it has vertices and polygon faces, and you are changing its pose, this is the most involved when it comes to precisely clicking the right areas.
+If your model doesn’t have armature/bones/pose, but it has vertices and polygon faces, and you are changing its pose, you have to select all the relevant vertices and transform them as a group.

 Use case:
 **You have a FBX file from Sketch Fab, 3DFree, etc but the posture of the arms are wrong**